stephenkeep/node-red-contrib-milight/README.md

  - RGB WW/CW, aka. "full color" (iBox1/iBox2 bridges)
  - RGB CW bridge light (iBox1 bridge)

-To control the bulb pass the command in to the msg.payload:
+To control the bulb pass the command to `msg.payload` as follows:

  - 'on' - Turns the bulb on (all bulb types)
  - 'off' - Turns the bulb off (all bulb types)